51Degrees/Device-Detection/nginx/README.md

 ## Dependencies
 - gcc
+- make
 - Nginx source

 For Ubuntu based distributions gcc can be found on apt, use
 ```
-$ sudo apt-get install gcc
+$ sudo apt-get install gcc make
 ```
-and the Nginx source will be automatically downloaded by the ``bootstrap`` script.
+and the Nginx source will be automatically downloaded by the make file.

 ## Install
 <installation>